 Scheduled for 12 January, the assault on the Myebon peninsula was to be made by the 3rd Commando Brigade, through which the Brigadier J. E. Hirst’s Indian 74th Brigade was then to pass as soon as an adequate beach-head had been secured.
 The infantrymen were then to advance to the Kantha Chaung and advance in the direction of Kangaw.

-The naval forces allocated to the landing were commanded by Captain D. C. Hill, and comprised the light anti-aircraft cruiser Phoebe which because of her draught could not approach the shore but could provide anti-aircraft covering fire and protection from seaward, destroyer Napier, Indian sloops Narbada and Jumna, four minesweepers, 45 landing craft (three infantry landing craft, five tank landing craft, 12 medium landing craft, 18 assault landing craft, four personnel landing craft and three support landing craft) and four motor launches.
+The naval forces allocated to the landing were commanded by Captain D. C. Hill, and comprised the light anti-aircraft cruiser Phoebe which because of her draught could not approach the shore but could provide anti-aircraft covering fire and protection from seaward, the destroyer Napier, the Indian sloops Narbada and Jumna, four minesweepers, 45 landing craft (three infantry landing craft, five tank landing craft, 12 medium landing craft, 18 assault landing craft, four personnel landing craft and three support landing craft) and four motor launches.

 Four commandos, embarked for transit in the sloops and minesweepers and the three infantry landing craft, transferred to the assault craft early on 12 January and, under cover of a smokescreen laid by RAF aircraft and the fire of the supporting landing craft and the motor launches, the first wave landed and quickly overcame light opposition near the beaches before the defences could be manned fully.
 Neither stores not supporting vehicles, including tanks and vehicles, could be landed over the muddy beaches, and the engineers therefore had to blast a hard-bottomed exit from a small beach on a nearby rocky promontory.